passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 1. Creating local state variables
 2. Returning the UI for the app
    1. If the user is not yet connected, we show them a connect button
-   2. Once they are connected, we will show them a button to submit their passport
+   2. Once they are connected, we will show them a button to submit their Passport
-   3. If the user is connected their score will be fetched, and if they've submitted their passport they will be able to view their score.
+   3. If the user is connected their score will be fetched, and if they've submitted their Passport they will be able to view their score.

 Next, add the following below the imports: